labyrinthinesecurity/kinglet/README.md

 ### The node class

-Nodes have a hardcoded maximum capacity: *self.max_size*.
+- nodes have a hardcoded maximum capacity: *self.max_size*.
 By default, it is set to DEFAULTMAXSIZE.
-The current capacity is expressed as an **unbounded** BitVector *self.size* which has a lower bound (UGE) set to 0 and and upper bound (ULT) set to self.max_size
+- the current capacity is expressed as an **unbounded** BitVector *self.size* which has a lower bound (UGE) set to 0 and and upper bound (ULT) set to self.max_size
-Nodes are also equipped with an **unbounded** AffinitySort: *self.affinities[0]* Only the first item in the self.affinities list is used.
+- nodes are also equipped with an **unbounded** AffinitySort: *self.affinities[0]*
+- only the first item in the self.affinities list is used.

 ### The container class

-Containers are equiped with an **unbounded** NodeSort *self.container* that is used to express to which node the node is scheduled.
+- containers are equiped with an **unbounded** NodeSort *self.container* that is used to express to which node the node is scheduled.
+A constraint is placed on this variable to force it to be equal to an existing node expressed as a NodeSort
-They are also fitted with a list of **bounded** AffinitySort variables: on for each possible affinity or anti-affinity: *self.affinities*
+- they are also fitted with a list of **bounded** AffinitySort variables: on for each possible affinity or anti-affinity: *self.affinities*
-Finally, they are fitted with a list of as many **unbounded** BoolSort variables *self.location* as there are nodes. *self.location[i]* is set to **True** if *self.container* is set to node number i, and to **False** otherwise.
+- they are fitted with a list of as many **unbounded** BoolSort variables *self.location* as there are nodes. *self.location[i]* is set to **True** if *self.container* is set to node number i, and to **False** otherwise.

-## Equalitie for affinity constraints
+## Equality for affinity constraints

+Each time a container is created, all the affinities and ant-affinities attached to this container are equated.
+So all affinities and anti-affinities of this container belong to the same **equivalence class**.

+When Z3 attempts to attach a container to a node, the affinity of this node is also added to the equivalence class of the container:
+- if this is not possible, Z3 tries to find another "compatible" node
+- if it can't then the scheduling is unsatisfiable

 ## Bitvector for size constraints